LaurentZuijdwijk/typescript-course/README.md

 # Setup dependencies

-In this first lesson we will set up our environment for developing with JavaScript, NodeJs and TypeScript.
+In this first lesson we will set up our environment for developing with TypeScript and NodeJs.

 [install nodejs](https://nodejs.org/en/)

 [install vscode](https://code.visualstudio.com/)

+## Task: Create the environment
 ```mkdir typescript-todos```

 ```npm init```